ageller/UniviewIceCube/README.md

-# IceCubeTest
+# UniviewIceCube

-Testing the IceCube codes, and converting to python3
+Uniview module for IceCube event 170922A